SFitz911/Carrier_Broker_Saas/PROJECT_DESCRIPTION_AND_GOALS.md

 ## 🌟 Why This Matters

 The logistics industry moves America.
-Truckers are the backbone of our economy, yet they often operate without the same protections and transparency that brokers enjoy.
+Truckers are the backbone of our economy, yet they've been operating without the same transparency and power that brokers have always had.

 **Carrier Board changes that.**

-By creating a two-way rating system:
+By creating a trucker-only rating platform:
 - Truckers can identify honest brokers who pay on time
-- Brokers can find reliable carriers
+- Truckers can warn others about brokers who don't pay or cheat
-- Bad actors on both sides are held accountable
+- Bad brokers and shippers are finally held accountable
+- Good brokers have nothing to fear—they'll rise to the top
 - The entire industry becomes more efficient and fair

-This isn't just a website—**it's a movement toward fairness in freight.**
+This isn't just a website—**it's a movement to give truckers their voice back.**

 ---